Seven big nations in danger of missing out on the 2022 World Cup

 Africa’s qualification process is brutal.
 Ten groups of four teams play home and away, with the winners facing off in a two-legged play-off to determine the continent’s five World Cup representatives.

 The cut-throat nature of qualifying has left some of Africa’s big-hitters staring at the abyss already.
-Cameroon have lost ground to the Ivory Coast, while a Mo Salah-less Egypt have dropped points to Gabon.
+Cameroon have lost ground to the Ivory Coast, while Nigeria fell to a shock defeat against the Central African Republic.